christophergandrud/GreenBook/README.md

     - In `Analysis/Greenbook1.R` set the working directory as appropriate on line 10.
-    - Manually change the file path in `write.csv(ModelParty.evPer2, '/git_repositories/Greenbook/Paper/cache/SimQrt2.csv')`
+    - Manually change the file path on line 169:
+    `write.csv(ModelParty.evPer2, '/git_repositories/Greenbook/Paper/cache/SimQrt2.csv')`
     in the file *Analysis/Greenbook6.R*.